 Leaf or needle arrangement, size, shape, and texture

 Opposite, simple oblong leaves with a wrinkled appearance.
-Very pubescent, fuzzy to the touch.
+Surface of leaves are very pubescent, fuzzy to the touch.

-Dark blue-green to medium green, thick-textured leaves seldom develop good fall color.
+Dark blue-green to medium green in summer, thick-textured leaves seldom develop good fall color.

 Flower arrangement, shape, and size